greifadler/1x1/README.md

 ## About The Project

-The "1 ⋅ 1" app is a playful and colorful educational tool designed to help children learn and practice basic arithmetic operations: multiplication (`MAL`), division (`DIVIDIEREN`), and addition (`IN`).
+The "1 ⋅ 1" app is a playful and colorful educational tool designed to help children learn and practice basic arithmetic operations: multiplication (`MAL`) and division (`DIVIDIEREN`) & (`IN`).
 With a focus on interactivity and engagement, the app introduces young learners to the world of numbers through fun exercises and challenges.

 ### Features